jan-bogaerts/mark/src/markdownCode.md

 - The service keeps track of:
   - the currently selected line nr
   - the text-fragment related to the currently selected line.
 This is an object that can be assigned (property: activeFragment).
 When this value changes, an event needs to be raised so that other parts of the application can move to the new active fragment.
+  - a reference to the currently active transformer.
+This is used to run a build only for the active transformer (field: activeTransformer)
   - an eventTarget that stores the events which monitor changes in the currently selected text-fragment.
 - it provides the following methods:
   - set currently selected line, input: line-index.